simplex06/clarusway-aws-devops/ozkan-aws-devops/devops/hands-on/jenkins/jenkins-05-deployment-to-staging-environments/README.md

   - for `DSL Scripts`, enter `MavenProjectDSL.groovy`

 - Now click the  `Build Now` option, it will fail.
-Chect the console log for the fail reason.
+Check the console log for the fail reason.

 - Go to `Manage Jenkins` ,  select the `In-process Script Approval`, `approve` the script.